SafetyDanc3/Clean-Public-Desktop-Icon-Deploy-with-Powershell/README.md

 A PowerShell automation script that remotely manages and deploys desktop shortcuts to devices within a specified Active Directory Organizational Unit (OU) — without using WinRM.

 This script is designed to supplement base system images that may be missing required shortcuts or desktop components.
+Feel free to use this if needed in your own enviorment.

 ---